Your complete guide to succession planning

 Your board and investors, for those that have them, should also be able to provide support.
 Alongside patient capital investment, BGF provides growing businesses in the UK and Ireland with additional value creation support and expertise on-demand.
 This includes expert guidance on succession planning, strategic acquisitions, global expansion, ESG, and more.

 Looking for more than just a minority investment partner?
-Join the long list of businesses we’ve supported with succession planning, including e-commerce retailer DOS, beauty brand incubator SLG, and leading life sciences company Arcinova (acquired by Quotient Sciences).
+Join the long list of businesses we’ve supported with succession planning, including e-commerce retailer Direct Online Services (DOS), beauty brand incubator SLG, and leading life sciences company Arcinova (acquired by Quotient Sciences).

 Frequently asked questions